MOZI-AI/moses-service/docs/users_guide/moses-service.md

 ### Calling the service:

-a.
+#### 1. Using the DApp

+1a.
+Upload a dataset prepared as suggested in the [Data](#data) section

+1b.
+Fill in the moses parameters, cross-validation parameters and the target feature by going through the form

+1c.
+Click Submit and sign your request to send it to the service

+#### 2. Using the snet-cli

+2a.
 Install the `mozi-cli` python tool for generating the query.json file used to call the file

 ```
 $ pip install mozi-cli

 $ mozi-cli [dataset-file] [path-to-save-output]
 ```
-Look at the documentation for mozi-cli [here](https://github.com/Habush/mozi-service-cli)
+Look at the documentation for mozi-cli [here](https://github.com/mozi-ai/mozi-service-cli)

-b.
+2b.
 Assuming that you have an open channel (`id: 0`) to this service use the generated **query.json** file to call the service

 ```
 $ snet client call 0 0.00000001 46.4.115.181:5002 StartAnalysis query.json